 Despite these differences, manufacturing businesses are plagued by common risks when trying to manage workplace incidents.
 Here are the top five occupational health and safety hazards that EHS Managers in the manufacturing sector need to look out for.

-You may want to hold toolbox talks with your team on how to prepare and avoid these hazards to reduce risk of injury.
+You may want to hold toolbox talks with your team on how to prepare and avoid these hazards to reduce the risk of injury.
 Luckily we have a free worksheet to guide you during these toolbox talks!

 We've also written a helpful blog article on 10 good tips for keeping you and other people safe at work.
 Give them a quick review and we hope they help to keep you safe and healthy.